cstothart/SubredditScraper/README.md

 your Twilio credentials, mySQL database credentials, praw credentials, target subreddit, and minimum submission age.

-Note: You can automate this script by adding it to a scehduling program such as Windows Task Scheduler.
+Note: This script was built for automated use.
+For example, you can upload the script to an Amazon Web Services EC2 instance and schedule the script to run every x number of hours or minutes using Windows Task Scheduler.